dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 ## Case study: Coursecal

-Site for students at McGill university to browse available courses.
+Site for students at McGill university to browse academic courses.

 * Tens of thousands of students hit the site at the same time
-* Search-driven UI, so caching can't help too much
+* Search-driven UI, so can't depend on caching
 * Performance is critical!

 Let's profile <a class="presenterlink" href="http://docker4:4569/faculties/engineering/undergraduate/ug_eng_dept_of_bioengineering">a page</a> with Blackfire!